Incentivized Exploration with Stochastic Covariates: A Two-Stage Mechanism Design for Recommender System: Introduction

 \section{Introduction}

-In the current era of the internet economy, recommender systems have been widely adopted across various domains such as advertising, consumer goods, music, videos, news, job markets, and travel routes \citep{koren2009matrix, li2010contextual, covington2016deep, wang2017deep, zheng2018drn, mcinerney2018explore, naumov2019deep, lewis2020retrieval, bao2023tallrec}.
-Modern recommendation markets typically involve three key stakeholders: products, users, and the platform (which acts as a \textit{principal}).
-The platform collects and analyzes user data to enhance future distribution services and to respond effectively to user feedback.
-In these dynamic markets, the platform serves as the planner and fulfills a dual role: recommending the best available product (i.e., exploitation) and experimenting with lesser-known products to gather more information (i.e., exploration).
-This exploration is crucial because users often have imbalanced preferences, and many products may initially seem unappealing.
-However, exploration can be valuable as feedback provides critical insights into the products and helps determine whether they might be worthwhile for future users with similar interests.
-Unlike in service-oriented scenarios, these are marketplaces where choices are ultimately made by users rather than imposed by the platform.
+In the current era of the internet economy, recommender systems have been widely adopted across various domains such as advertising, consumer goods, music, videos, news, job markets, and travel routes \citep{koren2009matrix, li2010contextual, covington2016deep, wang2017deep, zheng2018drn, mcinerney2018explore, naumov2019deep, lewis2020retrieval, bao2023tallrec, zhai2024actions, jeon2024epinet}.
+Modern recommendation markets typically involve three key stakeholders: products, users, and the platform or called principal.
+The platform collects and analyzes user data to enhance future distribution services and to respond effectively and promptly.
+In these personalized recommendation markets, the platform fulfills a dual role: recommending the best product to users (exploitation role) and experimenting with lesser-known products to gather more information to enlarge a high quality of products pool (exploration role).
+Because users are self-interested and heterogeneous, they rarely voluntarily explore products with low prior estimates based on the common knowledge \cite{dai2024incentive}.
+Without intervention, these products cannot collect the data required to overcome the cold-start phase and achieve broad adoption.
+While exploration generates valuable information for the platform and future users, self-interested users often find it costly.
+Consequently, feedback remains sparse, creating a need for mechanisms that strategically incentivize efficient data collection.

-The key challenge arises from the fact that heterogeneous users may lack \textit{incentives} to adhere to the platform's recommendations due to varying interests.
-A myopic user is likely to choose products based solely on immediate benefits, demonstrating a bias toward exploitation over exploration.
-How can we effectively integrate a balance between exploration and exploitation while taking individualized incentive compatibility into account?
-In other words, recommender systems commonly face two significant obstacles: (1) \textit{exploration-exploitation tradeoff}: How can we design recommender systems that maximize rewards but also consider that failing to sufficiently explore all available products initially may lead to suboptimal decisions?
-(2) \textit{dynamic incentive compatibility}: How can we strategically address the tendency of heterogeneous users to behave myopically?